sophongo/sophdoc/docs/en/admin/virtnest/vm/auto-migrate.md

     Replace `<vm name>` and `<pv name>` with your virtual machine name and persistent volume name.

-2. Then delete the corresponding VolumeAttachment with the following command:
+2. Then delete the proper VolumeAttachment with the following command:

     ```sh
     kubectl delete VolumeAttachment <vm>